browserengineering/book/book/visual-effects.md

 faster, because Skia and SDL are faster than Tkinter.

 ::: {.further}
-Implement high-quality raster libraries is very interesting in its own right.
+Implementing high-quality raster libraries is very interesting in its own right.
 These days, it's especially important to leverage GPUs when they're available, and browsers often push the envelope.
 Browser teams typically include raster library experts: Skia for Chromium and [Core